NamelessProj/Anime-Wildcard/README.md

 # Wanna Make Your TOP 5 Anime Without Knowing What Will Be The Next Anime?
 Then you are in the right place!
 This project will help you to make your top 5 anime without knowing what will be the next anime.

-The project was made using ReactJS, ViteJS and TailwindCSS.
+The project was made using ReactJS, ViteJS, TailwindCSS and the Anilist API.

 ## How to use?
 1. Clone this repository.